 The GPSVC is a critical part of the Windows operating system.
 When it isn’t functioning properly, it can cause many problems.

 Mostly, the error is displayed when the Group Policy Client service is not running or takes a long time to load or turn on some crucial files.
-This can be caused by several different things, including viruses, incorrect system settings, or corrupt files.
+Several different things, including viruses, incorrect system settings, or corrupt files can cause this.

 This error is often accompanied by a warning that tells you if you can turn off your machine while this process is still running, data loss may occur.
 If you see this message, it’s best to wait until the process is finished before restarting or shutting down your computer.